ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[O2]**
 The service provider MAY respond to one of the requirements.

+*Example of this could be a JSON object with a response e.g. the standard HTTP response 200 or 403*

 #### **[CR15]<[O2]**
 If the BPI service provider has not responded to any of the BPI service requests by a BPI, the BPI service provider MUST refuse the service request.